Tillered Docs

 statusShow license usage status

-updateUpdate license
+updateUpdate the license

 license status

 Show license usage status.
-Required scope: urn:tillered:arctic:admin
+Required scope: urn:tillered:arctic:admin.

 arctic license status